Marco Antonio Barrera

 Marco Antonio Barrera Tapia (born January 17, 1974) is a Mexican former professional boxer who competed from 1989 to 2011.
 He held multiple world championships in three weight classes between 1995 and 2007, from super bantamweight to super featherweight.

-Barrera is well known for his trilogy with fellow Mexican legend Erik Morales, his duology with Manny Pacquiao, and his rivalries with Naseem Hamed and Juan Manuel Márquez.
-BoxRec currently Morales 89th in its list of the greatest boxers of all time, pound for pound, while ESPN ranked Barrera as 43rd on their list of the 50 greatest boxers of all time.
+After a brief retirement after losing twice to Junior Jones, Barrera revived his career with a trilogy against Erik Morales and a win against Naseem Hamed, earning him the Ring magazine featherweight title.
+He lost this title in his first fight against Manny Pacquiao.
+BoxRec currently Barrera 55th in its list of the greatest boxers of all time, pound for pound, while ESPN ranked Barrera as 43rd on their list of the 50 greatest boxers of all time.
 He was inducted into the International Boxing Hall of Fame in 2017.

 Amateur career

 As an amateur, Barrera had a record of 104–4 and was a five-time Mexican national champion.

 Before losing his first amateur contest, Barrera had an undefeated record of 56–0.